Michael Appleton: Blackburn Rovers

 On 10 January 2013, Appleton was given permission to speak to Blackburn Rovers, and it was announced a day later by Rovers that he had agreed to join the club as manager after 65 days in charge of Blackpool.
 Appleton said of his move across Lancashire to Blackburn: "I am delighted to be joining such a historic club.
 This is a fantastic opportunity for me and I am excited about the challenge we have ahead of us."

 Appleton's first match in charge of Rovers was on 19 January 2013, a 2–1 defeat against Charlton Athletic at Ewood Park.
 He earned his first victory on 26 January 2013, a 3–0 win against Derby County at Pride Park in the FA Cup fourth round.
 A week later, he recorded his first league victory, a 2–0 win at home against Bristol City.
 On 16 February 2013, Appleton's Blackburn team defeated Premier League team Arsenal in the fifth round of the FA Cup at the Emirates Stadium; however, the victory was followed by a run of eight games without a win, with Rovers losing an FA Cup quarter-final replay at home to Millwall.

 On 19 March 2013, after poor results in the Championship, Appleton was relieved of his duties as manager of Blackburn Rovers, having won four of his fifteen games in charge.
 A brief statement on the club website said: "Blackburn Rovers FC can confirm that Michael Appleton has been relieved of his duties as manager along with assistant manager Ashley Westwood, first-team coach Darren Moore and head of senior recruitment Luke Dowling."

-Appleton's tenure at Blackburn lasted 67 days, two days more than his time in the Blackpool hotseat.
+Appleton's tenure at Blackburn lasted 67 days, two days more than his time as Blackpool manager.
 At his time of departure, Blackburn were 18th in the table, four points clear of the relegation zone, 13 points adrift of the play-off places with only nine games to go.